(План

 I’m happy to greet you at our party “BE POLITE!”.
 I hope you will demonstrate today good manners, knowledge of spoken etiquette and perfect English.

-with competition!
+So let us start with competition!
 I would you to divide into 2 groups and

 your task is connected with saying Goog bye.
 You are to divide all suggested phrases into 2 groups: